tsunami416604/azure-docs.hu-hu/includes/active-directory-cloud-provisioning-sso.md

 ### <a name="step-5-enable-the-feature-on-your-tenant"></a>5. lépés A szolgáltatás engedélyezése a bérlőn

-Ha be szeretné kapcsolni a szolgáltatást a bérlőn, `Enable-AzureADSSO -Enable $true`hívja a következőt:.
+Ha be szeretné kapcsolni a szolgáltatást a bérlőn, hívja a következőt: `Enable-AzureADSSO -Enable $true` .